ialbert/bio/docs/bio-fetch.md

 * [Entrez Direct: E-utilities on the Unix Command Line][entrez-direct]

-If you need additional functionality beyond of what `bio fetch` offers you will need to Entrez interfaces directly.
+If you need additional functionality beyond of what `bio fetch` offers see the end of the page for a list of alternatives.

 [entrez-direct]: https://www.ncbi.nlm.nih.gov/books/NBK179288/